 Parenting is one of psychology’s most studied topics.
 Many parenting approaches, practises, or traditions have been studied, validated, developed, or rejected scientifically.

 Using scientific information isn’t a one-size-fits-all approach, of course.
 Every child is unique.
 Even within the greatest parenting style, you may pick from a variety of beneficial parenting methods based on your childrens temperament.

 There are numerous better alternatives to spanking, such as redirection, reasoning, withdrawing privileges, time-in, and so on.
 You can pick the non-punitive disciplinary approach that best suits your childrens needs.

 Of course, you may opt to utilise “conventional” or “old school” parenting techniques (e.g. spanking) and still achieve the “same” result.

 People who are vulnerable to developing a psychiatric condition are more likely to develop one when they are stressed, according to the Diathesis-Stress Model.
 The vulnerability, or diathesis, might be biological or environmental.

-Perhaps the youngster is fortunate and lacks such weaknesses.
-They may be tenacious and triumph regardless of how harshly their parents treat their child.
+Perhaps the child is fortunate and lacks such weaknesses.
+They could be tenacious and triumph regardless of how harshly their parents treat their child.